8 Word-Based Parlour Games and How to Play Them

-Also known as The Simmonds’s Cat, among other names.
+This game is also known as The Simmonds’s Cat, among other names.

-A reverse game of charades.
+This is a reverse game of charades.

-Players are divided into two teams – actors and audience.
+Players are divided into two teams—actors and audience.
 The actors are sent out of the room while the audience picks a word; let’s say “Charm.”

 The actors then return and are told the mystery word rhymes with “Farm.”
 The actors have to guess the correct word by portraying words that rhyme with it.
-They may start by acting “alarm” and, if the audience is sharp it will say “No. The word is not alarm.”
+They may start by acting “alarm,” and if the audience is sharp, it will say “No. The word is not alarm.”

 The actors get three chances to act the hidden word.